 How it works:

-why you volunteer! (could be as simple as “because it makes me happy!” or as complicated as you like, just make it legible!
-There is a word doc in case typing is easier.) in
+Write in why you volunteer! (could be as simple as “because it makes me happy!” or as complicated as you like, just make it legible!
+There is a word doc in case typing is easier.)

 On a recent, crisp, cold January morning, over 20 nonprofits were represented in Norwich University’s Kreitzberg Library’s Multi-Purpose room for Green Mountain United Way and Norwich University’s Volunteer Coordinator Panel and Networking event.
 Carrie Stahler of Green Mountain United Way facilitated a discussion by panelists Greg McGrath from Norwich University, Erin Regan from The American Cancer Society and Patty Connor from Central Vermont Home Health and Hospice to discuss volunteer recruitment, placement, retention, and management from a variety of viewpoints.